Carole Radziwill To Take On Luann De Lesseps: ‘RHONY’ Storyline To Heat Up?

 A photo posted by Carole Radziwill (@caroleradziwill) on

 “Somehow that private conversation made it into the hands of cast member Carole Radziwill!
-Carole has never been a great girlfriend to the Countess and was searching for a storyline for next season of the show,” the source tells Radar Online, adding, “Let’s just say that Carole didn’t keep the news secret.”
+Carole has never been a great girlfriend to the Countess and was searching for a storyline for next season of the show,” the source told Radar Online, adding, “Let’s just say that Carole didn’t keep the news secret.”

 It would be interesting for Carole Radziwill to bring up the cheating rumors once again, especially since the ladies didn’t get too many answers last year.
-But now that Luann is married to Thomas, she may shut down any stories and she may shut down Radziwill if she brings up old interviews or conversations.
+But now that Luann is married to Thomas, she may shut down any stories and might shut down Radziwill if she brings up old interviews or conversations.

 What do you think of Carole Radziwill’s plan to confront Luann de Lesseps?
-Are you surprised that viewers are not thrilled with Carole on the show and they would prefer that she wasn’t resigned?
+Are you surprised that viewers are not thrilled with Carole on the show and would prefer that she wasn’t resigned?

 [Featured Image by D Dipasupil/Getty Images for Us Weekly]